 What If a Nonprofit Wants to Operate as General Partner?

 If a nonprofit has an interest in being a general partner in your business, the IRS has to do two tests before this happens.
 If it doesn't pass then the nonprofit loses its tax-exempt status.
 The first test is if the partnership has an exempt purpose like religious or education.
 The second test is whether the nonprofit is able to put its own organization first.
 If it's not able to put its own nonprofit interests ahead of the partnership then this type of business is unacceptable.

 If you need help with a nonprofit owning a for-profit business, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.